microsoft/TypeScript/doc/spec.md

 }
 ```

-the type argument to ‘compare’ is automatically inferred to be the String type because the two arguments are strings.
+the type argument to 'compare' is automatically inferred to be the String type because the two arguments are strings.

 ## <a name="6.5"/>6.5 Code Generation